 Less than Significant Impact.
 The project is not located in an area of unstable geologic materials, and the project is not expected to significantly affect the stability of the underlying materials, which could potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse.
 The project area consists of soils rated as 'normal' to 'moderate' expansiveness.
 The project proposes no new development, including residences, and would not subject people to landslides or liquefaction or other cyclic strength degradation during a seismic event.
-Any future development on either resultant Parcel 1 or resultant Parcel 2, would be required to comply with all applicable Uniform Building Code requirements.
+Any future development on the five resultant parcels would be required to comply with all applicable Uniform Building Code requirements.

-e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
+e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of waste water?

 No Impact.
-The tentative parcel map request is to create two parcels from one approximately 1,412acre parcel and does not include any development on either resultant parcel requiring septic connections.
+The tentative parcel map request is to create five parcels from one 986.925-acre parcel and does not include any development on either resultant parcel requiring septic connections.
 Any new septic systems to accommodate future uses must meet the County requirements and be approved by the Yolo County Environmental Health Division.